Comparing Digital Signage Softwares

-Digital signage uses a mix of hardware components (PC, Android device, System on Chip – SoC), some type of display (LED, LCD, projector, etc.) and CMS software to deliver live news, information and media content to an audience.
+Digital signage uses a mix of hardware components (PCs, Android devices, Servers etc.), some type of screen (LED, LCD, SoC Display, Projector, etc.) and digital signage software to deliver live news, information and media content to an audience.

-Digital signage’s popularity has taken off in the past 15 years due to many factors.
-For starters, hardware components have become smaller, better and cheaper.
+The popularity of digital signage has taken off in the past 15 years due to many factors.
+For starters, hardware components have become smaller, better, and cheaper.
 What once required a full-tower PC hidden in a wiring closet, has now shrunk smaller than your average TV remote.
 System on Chip “smart” displays even have the computer embedded inside them.
 Today, SoC displays deliver the same performance as a full-fledged PC, and some may soon exceed these capabilities with better playback quality and 4K content support.

-The last piece of the puzzle is the software running the show.
+The last piece of the puzzle is the digital signage software running the show.
 Most digital signage applications require some type of CMS software.
 That would be the content management system people use to manage and create content, prepare schedules or set up rules that determine when and how content will be played.
-Most CMS software requires a media player of some sort.
-In other cases, the CMS may simply display the content in a full screen web browser.
+Most CMS software requires a standalone player of some sort.
+In other cases, the CMS may simply screen the content in a full-screen web browser.
 CMS products often feature a dashboard of sorts, so end-users can interact with the system.
 Then you have the different types of CMS products.
-Some are delivered via the cloud (as in, Software as a Service, or SaaS) and others require a local server of some type which is managed by the end-user, or by a technical resource.
+Some are delivered via the cloud (as in, Software as a Service, or SaaS) and others require a local server of some type which is managed by the end user, or by a technical resource.

-Digital signage software has evolved a lot since the industry’s early days.
+CMS software has evolved a lot since the industry’s early days.
 Today’s CMS software is easier to install, use, and manage than the early products.
-There are still products that are more complex and require specific technical expertise, but the trend is leaning towards user friendliness.
+There are still products that are more complex and require specific technical expertise, but the trend is leaning toward user-friendliness.

 When you put it all together, it’s easy to see why the sector has taken off and become so popular.

-The digital signage industry has achieved some sort of “critical mass”, since all the pieces are readily available and more affordable than ever.
-Less technical knowledge is required, so more and more people use digital signage software for all sorts of uses:
+The digital signage industry has achieved some sort of “critical mass” since all the pieces are readily available and more affordable than ever.
+Less technical knowledge is required, so more and more people use digital signage for all sorts of uses:

 - Lobby welcoming screen.